Signed in as:

 WHERE?

-The campaign started as a European event and has progressively become a world phenomenon, with the USA joining in 2009 and participation in over 100 countries all over the world in 2019.
-We hope even more will join in 2020.
-Some countries have decided to raise rare disease awareness further, for example, Spain declared 2013 as the National Year for Rare Diseases.
+The campaign started as a European event and has progressively become a world phenomenon, with the USA joining in 2009 and participation in over 100 countries all over the world.
+We hope even more will join in 2024.

 WHEN?

-Every donation in support of Rare Disease Day strengthens the global rare disease movement.
-By increasing awareness for people living with a rare disease, your gift will help mobilise individuals and communities around the world to work towards more equitable access to diagnosis, treatment, care and social opportunity.
+By increasing awareness for people living with Cold Agglutinin Disease, your gift will help mobilize individuals and communities around the world to work towards more equitable access to diagnosis, treatment, care and social opportunity.

 Copyright © 2022 Cold Agglutinin Disease Foundation - All Rights Reserved.